-And even better on this Colorado Chow Chow Pulled Pork Sandwich recipe that I came up with.
-Full of tangy flavor with vinegar, Worcestershire sauce and spicy brown mustard and some Western spicy flare using Ground Ancho Chili Powder.
+And even better on this pulled pork sandwich recipe that I came up with.
+Full of tangy flavor with vinegar, Worcestershire sauce spicy brown mustard and some Western spicy flare using Ground Ancho Chili Powder.
 Made easy by using my slow cooker, the meat is then shredded into sandwich bliss.
 Top with some Colorado Chow Chow relish and it was out of this world.

 Spicy, tangy, and with a bit of spicy heat, full of flavor.
 This Colorado Pulled Pork recipe makes great sandwiches